genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 There are significant privacy risks as personalized marketing relies on extensive data collection.
 Over-targeting can lead to filter bubbles, erosion of trust, and potential public backlash if consumers feel exploited.

 **Real-World Examples:**
-- **Netflix’s Recommendation Engine:** Drives up to 80% of viewing hours, enhancing engagement and customer retention.
+- **Netflix's Recommendation Engine:** Drives up to 80% of viewing hours, enhancing engagement and customer retention.
-- **Target’s Pregnancy Incident:** Overly personalized marketing led to privacy concerns when targeted ads revealed sensitive personal information.
+- **Target's Pregnancy Incident:** Overly personalized marketing led to privacy concerns when targeted ads revealed sensitive personal information.
-- **Microsoft’s Tay:** A chatbot that quickly began producing offensive content, underscoring the risks of unmoderated AI in customer interactions.
+- **Microsoft's Tay:** A chatbot that quickly began producing offensive content, underscoring the risks of unmoderated AI in customer interactions.

----

 ### Intellectual Property & Data Ownership
 **Description:**